Provider Configuration

 1. CLI Environment Authentication (Auto-Detected)

-If you have the ANTHROPIC_API_KEY environment variable set in your shell, CodePilot automatically detects it on startup and uses it as a built-in provider.
+If you have the ANTHROPIC_API_KEY or ANTHROPIC_AUTH_TOKEN environment variable set in your shell, CodePilot automatically detects it on startup and uses it as a built-in provider.
+The Setup Center also checks for these credentials and marks the provider step as complete if found.

 export ANTHROPIC_API_KEY="sk-ant-..."Note: Configurations changed via